 Drawings will be held 30 minutes prior to each market closing (see schedule above); you do not have to be present to win.

 Trees must be planted in Davidson County at the registered household address and are non-transferable.

-Seventy-five (75) 1-gallon trees (redbud, blackgum and shumard oak) will also be available at each market on a first come, first served basis.
+Seventy-five (75) 1-gallon trees (redbud, blackgum, flowering dogwood and shumard oak) will be available at each market on a first come, first served basis.
 On-site registrations will be required for 1-gallon trees.

 Click here to determine which species is the right tree for your yard.

-Trees not picked up within 30 minutes of market close at location you selected on the order form will be given away on a first come first serve basis.
+Reserved trees (all reserved) not picked up within 30 minutes of market close at location you selected on the order form will be given away on a first come first serve basis.
 3-gallon species information: redbud, seedless sweetgum, Kousa dogwood

 All registered trees will be submitted for tree canopy inventory as part of the new citywide Root Nashville canopy campaign.
 You will be automatically signed up for NTF's tree care e-newsletters.